-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 071-902 on this page have been confirmed with Standard Application System (SAS) County-District No. School Years 2010-2013 by telephone/e-mail/FAX on Amendment No. of TEA.
-Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where Requirement Description - Federal Statutory Requirements # Described -Program Assurances Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the 14 final federal requirements in order to monitor each Tier I and Tier II school that it serves with school improvement funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive grant funds.
-Applicant provides assurance that it will, if it implements a restart model in a Tier Program Assurances I or Tier II school, include in its contract or agreement terms and provisions to hold the charter operator, charter management organization (CMO), or education 15 management organization (EMO) accountable for complying with the final federal requirements.
-Applicant provides assurance that it will report to the TEA the school-level data Program Assurances 16 required under section III of the final federal requirements.
-Program Assurances If the LEA/campus selects to implement the turnaround model, the campus must implement the following federal requirements. a.
-Replace the principal and grant the principal sufficient operational flexibility (including in staffing, calendars/time, and budgeting) to implement fully a comprehensive approach in order to substantially improve student achievement outcomes and increase high school araduation rates: b.
-Use locally adopted competencies to measure the effectiveness of staff who can work within the turnaround environment to meet the needs of students: Screen all existing staff and rehire no more than 50 percent; and 1.
+djustmen For TEA Use Only Its and/or annotations made have been confirmed with TEVAS EDUSATION ACENSY TEXAS EDUCATION AGENCY Standard Application System (SAS) 071-902 County-District No. by te by elephone/ e-mall/FAX on of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements D art 2 Statutory Requireme A SECURIOR DESCRIPTION OF THE PROPERTY OF THE Statutory requirement Thursday Company of the Company Requi irement Description - F ederal Statutory Requirements Primary Component Where Described 14 Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the final federal requirements in order to monitor each Tier I and Tier II school that it serves with school improvement funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive grant funds.
+15 Application I or Tichold the management of the m ant provides assurance the er II school, include in its ne charter operator, chart at it will, if it implements a restart model in a Tie contract or agreement terms and provisions to er management organization (CMO), or education accountable for complying with the final federal 1 16 Program Assurances 17 Applicant provides assurance that it will report to the TEA the school-level data required under section III of the final federal requirements.
+If the LEA/campus selects to implement the turnaround model, the campus must implement the following federal requirements. a.
+Replace the principal and grant the principal sufficient operational flexibility (including in staffing, calendars/time, and budgeting) to implement fully a comprehensive approach in order to substantially Improve student achievement outcomes and increase high school graduation rates; b.
+Use locally adopted competencies to measure the effectiveness of staff who can work within the turnaround environment to meet the needs of students; 1.
+Screen all existing staff and rehire no more than 50 percent; and 2.
 Select new staff. c.
 Implement such strategies as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in the turnaround school; d.
-Provide staff ongoing, high-quality, job-embedded professional development that is aligned with the school's comprehensive instructional program and designed with school staff to ensure that they 17 are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies; e.
-Adopt a new governance structure, which may include, but is not limited to, requiring the school to report to a new "turnaround office" in the LEA or SEA, hire a "turnaround leader" who reports directly to the Superintendent or Chief Academic Officer, or enter into a multi-year contract with the LEA or SEA to obtain added flexibility in exchange for greater accountability; Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; g.
-Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of individual students; h.
-Establish schedules and implement strategies that provide increased learning time (as defined in this notice); and Provide appropriate social-emotional and community-oriented services and supports for students.
+Provide staff ongoing, high-quality, job-embedded professional development that is aligned with the school's comprehensive instructional program and designed with school staff to ensure that they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies; e.
+Adopt a new governance structure, which may include, but is not limited to, requiring the school to report to a new "turnaround office" in the LEA or SEA, hire a "turnaround leader" who reports directly to the Superintendent or Chief Academic Officer, or enter into a multi-year contract with the LEA or SEA to obtain added flexibility in exchange for greater accountability; f.
+Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; g.
+Promote the continuous use of student data (such as fr